Al-Huneidi/Credit_Risk/README.md

 ![alt text](https://github.com/Al-Huneidi/Credit_Risk/blob/master/ScreenShots/credit-risk-ensemble/EasyEnsemble_class_report.png)

 4. For the BalancedRandomForestClassifier, printed the feature importance, sort in descending order (from most to least important feature), along with the feature score.

+### Extension Analysis Report:

+The Balanced Accuracy Score is telling us the percentage of predictions that are correct and the best model is EasyEnsembleClassifier with the highest percentage of 93.16%.
+This is good because it means a high percentage of the predictions are correct.

+Precision tells us how reliable a positive classification is.
+The BalancedRandomForestClassifier precision is 100% for the low-risk applicants and 4% for the high-risk applicants.
+The EasyEnsembleClassifier  precision is 100% for the low-risk applicants and 9% for the high-risk applicants so it is slightly better at predicting the high-risk applicants but that is not good for business because if you give credit to people with a high risk of not paying their bill the company will lose money.

+Recall (Sensitivity) indicates the ability of the classifier to find all positive samples.
+Looking at the recall numbers, both the models did better at predicting the high-risk applications with the EasyEnsembleClassifier model generating the best results at 92%.

+The EasyEnsembleClassifier is the best of all the models used at predicting high-risk applications with a combination of the highest Balanced Accuracy Score of 93.16% and a Recall of 92%.
+Since recall tends to more agressive at detecting the intended target this is a better model.

+To improve the BalancedRandomForestClassifier model, I recommend dropping some of the lower ranked features, there are many.
+By having so many features, they are reducing the importance of features extremely relevant as to whether or not an application is found to be low-risk or high-risk and causing the model to be less accurate in its ability to predict accurately.

+Notebooks:

+credit_risk_ensemble

+credit_risk_resampling

+Resource:

+LoanStats_2019Q1.csv